meribold/meribold.org/_drafts/critique-of-rms-open-letter.md

 This hardly seems like an accident.
 The goal is to have as many people as possible---including those that never interacted with RMS---be outraged and sign the letter, a strategy that seems to have worked rather well.
-It surely also animated some people that dislike this dynamic to come out in support of RMS.
+But it surely also animated some people that dislike this dynamic to come out in support of RMS.

 The [letter's appendix][open-letter-appendix] correctly quotes RMS saying "the most plausible scenario is that [Virginia Giuffre] presented herself to [Marvin Minsky] as